-- SPANISH IV 1261 1 year 1 credit Purpose: To facilitate student development in speaking, reading, writing, and listening comprehension and cultural knowledge by continual study and conduction of the class nearly completely in target language.
+SPANISH IV 1261 1 vear 1 credit Purpose: To facilitate student development in speaking, reading, writing, and listening comprehension and cultural knowledge by continual study and conduction of the class nearly completely in target language.
 Ninety-five percent to 100% of the class will be taught in the target language.
+Students in Spanish IV will be given the opportunity to earn CC+ credit through the in-house CC+ program at Coldwater High School.
+Students will be dual-enrolled at Coldwater High School and through a college/university, meaning that students can obtain college credits while they are still in high school.
+Admission to a CC+ course is determined by the college/university.
+This course will be using the AP grading scale for the HS grade.
+Their placement will be determined by the test they take at the end of Spanish III.
+This course is all year, but the CC+ will start 2nd semester.

-Content: Grammatical concepts will be reviewed as needed in the target - language.
+Content: Grammatical concepts will be reviewed as needed in the target language.
 A continuation of making language usage as authentic as possible by using as much authentic material as possible in the classroom.